ingobeans/supno/README.md

 ## general quick start

-when launchuing the program you'll be greeted with a command line, with this information displayed:
+when launching the program you'll be greeted with a command line, with this information displayed:

 1. the first line states your current working directory.
 2. the second line the items in the current directory (green means directory, blue means note)